mauricerenck/sublime-kirby2/README.md

 # Kirby 2 CMS Snippets for Sublime Text

+***This repository is no longer Maintained.
+If you'd like to keep it up to date, send me a message!***

 Just install via [Package Control](https://packagecontrol.io/packages/Kirby2%20CMS%20Snippets) (search for kirby2).

 Work in progress, feel free to add snippets and report bugs.